magosil86/getspres/README.md

 statistics. _SPRE_ statistics are precision-weighted residuals that capture the direction and extent to which genetic effects of different studies in a meta-analysis deviate from the average genetic effect at a variant of interest.
-Positive outliers have the potential to inflate average genetic effects in meta-analysis whilst negative outliers might lower or change the direction of effect.
+Positive outliers have the potential to inflate average genetic effects in a meta-analysis whilst negative outliers might lower or change the direction of effect.